docelic/article_date/README.md

 In a more complete, non-prototype implementation, a couple improvements could be added:

-- Per-domain crawling limits and/or bandwidth caps
+- More per-domain crawling limits and/or bandwidth caps

 - Keeping track of which parsing strategies had the best success rate on particular domains and/or subdirectories within domains.
 The order in